akupila/shhh/README.md

 Allows temporarily disabling console output, for instance when used with noisy unit tests.

-For production use you probably want to use something like [Winston](https://github.com/winstonjs/winston)
+While you can disable logging in production with this it's recommend to use a library specifically designed for that purpose.
+For instance for node check out [Winston](https://github.com/winstonjs/winston)

 ## Installation